How to Make Homemade Sweetened Condensed Milk

 Pour milk and sugar into a medium saucepan and bring to a simmer over medium heat.
 Whisking until the sugar has completely dissolved.

-Allow the milk to slowly simmer for about 30 mins, it will reduce by half.
+Allow the milk to simmer slowly for about 30 minutes; it will reduce by half.
 Stir frequently to avoid burning.
-Milk burns easily so keep an eye on the saucepan.
+Milk burns easily, so keep an eye on the saucepan.

 Once it has been reduced by half, remove the heat.
 Stir in the vanilla and butter.
 Return the saucepan to the stovetop and whisk until it’s well combined.